 - Am I eligible to apply for financial aid?

 Yes.
 DACA students are eligible for state-based financial aid but are not eligible for federal financial aid.
 To apply for state-based aid, students must file the Texas Application for State Financial Aid (TASFA).
-Additionally, DACA student may be eligible for scholarships from outside organizations.
-The UH Urban Experience Program (UEP) can provide more information on scholarships, opportunities, and other resources.
+Additionally, DACA students may be eligible for scholarships from outside organizations.
+The UH Center for Student Empowerment (CSE) can provide more information on scholarships, opportunities, and other resources.

 - Am I eligible for work-study?